UniversalDependencies/docs/_hy/feat/Aspect.md

 ### <a name="Dur">`Dur`</a>: durative aspect

-The situation extends over a period of time without reference to its endpoint.
+A situation or action that has persisted over a period of time and still continues.

 The subject participle expresses durative aspect.